Pontiac Firebird: 1979

-Car and Driver magazine named the Trans Am with the WS6 performance package the best handling car of 1979.
+Car and Driver magazine named the Trans Am equipped with the WS6 Special Performance Package the best handling car of 1979.
 During period dyno testing, the National Hot Rod Association rated the "T/A 6.6" W72 Pontiac 400 engine at 260–280 net horsepower, which was significantly higher than Pontiac's conservative rating of 220 hp.
-In 1979 Pontiac sold 116,535 Trans Ams, the highest sold in a year.
+In 1979 Pontiac sold 116,535 Trans Ams, the highest sold in any Firebird model year.

 1980

 In 1980, ever-increasing emissions restrictions led Pontiac to drop all of its large-displacement engines.
 The year saw the biggest engine changes for the Trans Am.
 The 301, offered in 1979 as a credit option, was now the standard engine.
 No manual transmission was available for the Firebird in 1980, all received the 3-speed automatic Turbo Hydramatic 350.
 Dealer order information listed a 3-speed manual available with the Buick V6 in the base model Firebird, however, none were ordered or built.